defiant00/expl/README.md

 * Order-independent evaluation
 * Everything is an expression
 * Some sort of explicit ordering of impure functions
+* Not OO, but explore code reuse options

 ```
 ; a comment